grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 Therefore, a different approach is called for.

-A notification object will be used to notify the subchannel of the value of the max_connections_per_subchannel attribute.
+A notification object will be used to notify the subchannel of the value of the max_connections_per_subchannel setting.
 This object will be passed into the subchannel at creation time via a resolver attribute.

 When a channel is constructed, it will create a single notification